gihrig/dotfiles/README.md

 ./install.sh all
 ```

-the `all` command runs all of the installation tasks described below, in full, with
+The `all` command runs all of the installation tasks described below, in full, with
 the exception of the `backup` script.
 You must run that one manually.

 ### `backup`